karenthchen/small-settlement/README.md

 # Deep learning or conventional machine learning: Which method is better at characterizing small-scale urban change?

+Note: This repository is now available for review process and will be publicly avialbale once the paper is published.

 ## 1. Data collection

 ## Multispectral image time series